jcgonzalezb/holbertonschool-interview/0x04-utf8_validation/README.md

 ## Description of the files inside this folder:

 0. A method that determines if a given data set represents a valid UTF-8 encoding.
+A character in UTF-8 can be 1 to 4 bytes long.
 Return: True if data is a valid UTF-8 encoding, else return False.
-The data will be represented by a list of integers
+The data will be represented by a list of integers.

 ## Languages and Tools: